Western Izu Peninsula : 10 Best things to Do

-Best Tourist Attractions in West Izu Peninsula (Nishi Izu)2019
+Best Tourist Attractions in West Izu Peninsula (Nishi Izu)

-People often ask me where is my favourite place in Japan, and my answer is..
+People sometimes ask me where is my favourite place in Japan, and my answer is..
 Tokyo?
 Kyoto?
 Hokkaido?
 Okinawa?… No, it’s Izu.

 First of all, do you know Izu at all?
 It’s a peninsula of Shizuoka prefecture, the popular getaway from Tokyo which is famous for mainly Onsen and beaches.